 Stories of the journeys of a wagon train as it leaves post-Civil War Missouri on its way to California through the plains, deserts, and Rocky Mountains.
 The first treks were led by gruff, ...
 See full summary »

-The lone surviving Texas Ranger who was nursed back to health by the Indian Tonto rides with him, on Silver and Scout, throughout the West, doing good while living off a silver mine which supplies him with income and bullets.Written by
+The lone surviving Texas Ranger who was nursed back to health by the Potawatomi tribesman Tonto.
+He rides with him, on Silver and Scout, throughout the West, doing good while living off a silver mine which supplies him with income and bullets.Written by

 Ed Stephan <email@example.com>